WHAT’S IN THIS REVIEW?

 However, payment options are limited.
 HMA advertises multiple payment options on their homepage, but when I went to check out, I only found these methods below.
 Also, there are no anonymous payment methods such as cryptocurrency to check out with, so you’ll have to fork over a legitimate email address to try it out.

 Overall, the price is right and the 7-day free trial is more than most premium VPNs offer for testing.
 However, the lack of payment options and no monthly plan lends a bit to be desired in the way of flexibility.
-Still, HMA is priced competitively, and its service should definitely be a contender for you is streaming or torrenting are top of mind.
+Still, HMA is priced competitively, and its service should definitely be a contender for you if streaming or torrenting is top of mind.

 HMA has a simple logging policy which can be found on their website.
 It states: